 No amount of consoling or attempts to distract her will do the trick until the family is all back together as one unit.
 Interestingly, my other dog does not do this.
 She is calm and balanced and doesn’t seem to care when people come and go, whether it’s me or my wife.

 The other dog, does not get agitated when someone leaves the home.
 She is calm.
 Relaxed.
 Stable.

 All dogs have their own individual personalities.

 Forget breed traits for a moment (and please don’t think for a second that I am ignoring the importance of genetics and breeding in what makes a particular dog tick) and think about this: regardless of who the dog’s parents and grandparents happen to be, their individual personality is shaped by a hugely diverse spectrum of other, environmental factors.

-My Labrador and my Rottweiler have been given very, very (almost identical) upbringings – yet one of my dogs gets incredibly agitated when either myself or my wife leaves the home and the other doesn’t care.
+My two dogs received very, very (almost identical) upbringings – yet one of my dogs gets incredibly agitated when either myself or my wife leaves the home and the other doesn’t care.
 One of my dogs is particularly fond of meeting children, one is indifferent to them.
 One of my dogs welcomes people who visit my home wearing a uniform with a wagging tail, the other wants to send them packing.

 If you were to ask me whether I thought it’d be OK for me (or my wife) to go out and leave my dogs in the care of someone who wasn’t their owner whilst children would be present, I’d say no. Conclusively no. No. No. Not happening.
 No.

 I’m NOT being wise after the event.
 I’m not being a smart Alec.